AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

 ### Tools used for this project

-- Excel : Data Cleaning and Visualization
+- Power Query in Excel : Data Cleaning .
-- MySQL : Data Analysis
+- MySQL : Data Analysis.
+- Excel : Visualization with simple Bar, Column, Line and Pie charts.

 ### Data Cleaning/Preparation
   In the initial data preparation phase, we performed the following task: